 of the dial on a load cell simulator you can simulate weight, by adjusting the resistance of the simulator.
 The indicator converts the signal voltage to the digital weight you see on your indicator.

-Calibrating a load cell with a simulator before use can be helpful if the cell will not be in front of the technician.
-If they are sitting at a desk in front of the computer instead of in the factory, farmstead, or manufacturing floor, they may not be able to see if the load cell is properly measuring materials.
-Using a simulator during set up can help avoid any possible errors that could hurt the quality of the materials or the load cell itself.
+Calibrating a digital indicator with a simulator before use can be helpful if the cell will not be in front of the technician.
+If they are sitting at a desk in front of the computer instead of in the factory, farmstead, or manufacturing floor, they may not be able to see if the load cell is accurately measuring materials.
+Using a simulator during set up can help avoid any errors that could hurt the quality of the materials or the load cell itself.

-Using simulators can be incredibly important before and during the use of load cells.
+Using simulators can be incredibly important before and during the installation of load cells.
 They can ensure the reliability or measurements and the quality of the finished product as well.